JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-entry-points.md

 > In these examples, the `App()` function doesn't take any parameters.
 > In a larger application, you typically pass parameters to platform-specific dependencies.
-> These dependencies could be written manually or passed using a dependency injection library.
+> These dependencies could be provided manually or passed using a dependency injection library.
 >
 {style="tip"}